 Facilities/Print Media and Photography

-Printmaking and photography studios are located on the third floor of The Center for the Visual Arts.
-The complex consists of approximately 5,000 square feet of studio space, with separate facilities for lithography and serigraphy, as well as a large main shop area (1,850 square feet) for intaglio and relief printing.
-In addition, the department maintains a graduate studio area and a darkroom with an 18” x 24” copy camera.
-Students can explore traditional and experimental photography in the state-of-the-art darkroom for processing black-and-white film and develop print matrices at the school’s digital fabrication lab, the ARTech Studio.
-The darkroom/wet lab is one of the few remaining in the area and the only one available on Kent campus.
+Print Media and Photography studios are located on the third floor of The Center for the Visual Arts.
+The complex consists of approximately 5,000 square feet of studio space, with facilities for lithography, silkscreen, intaglio, relief, letterpress, photo darkroom, papermaking equipment, and digital equipment.
+Graduate students enjoy semi-private studios adjacent to the main shop.
+Students can explore traditional and experimental photography in the state-of-the-art darkroom for processing black-and-white film.
+The KSU darkroom is one of the few remaining darkrooms in the area and the only one available on Kent campus.
+Additionally, graduate and undergraduate students can develop print matrices at the school’s digital fabrication lab, the ARTech Studio.